We got it.

 Actionable Steps To Market Reliability

-You cannot just say you are reliable; you have to prove it.
+You can't just say you're reliable; you have to prove it.
 Shippers are skeptical of sales talk.
 They want evidence.
 Below is a checklist of assets you should build to substantiate your claims.

 Proof Of Performance Assets